mnaamani/otrtalk/Tutorial.md

 Buddy aliases must be an alphanumeric strings and may contain dashes, underscores and periods (but cannot begin with a period).

-The `--fingerprint` parameter *is* optional but *highly recommended* because it reduces the number of sessions and authentication attempts made with peers during the discovery process.

 	Select a profile:
 	1) Bruce
 	: 1